Policy: Code of research conduct

 - Research data, records and primary materials generated by ANU researchers are the property of ANU unless other arrangements are agreed.

-Create and maintain research data and records that are:
+- ANU researchers create and maintain research data and records that are:

-- Accurate, complete, clear, authentic and reliable, and include any approvals granted;
+- accurate, complete, clear, authentic and reliable, and include any approvals granted;

-- Identifiable, retrievable, available when needed, catalogued in an accessible form, indexed, and durable;
+- identifiable, retrievable, available when needed, catalogued in an accessible form, indexed, and durable;

-- Secure and safe;
+- secure and safe;

-- Kept in accordance with legal, contractual and ethical protocols and requirements, based on disciplinary conventions and specific approvals; ANU policies and procedures; and requirements placed on research by funding or regulatory bodies; and
+- kept in accordance with legal, contractual and ethical protocols and requirements, based on disciplinary conventions and specific approvals; ANU policies and procedures; and requirements placed on research by funding or regulatory bodies; and

-- Able to be made available to others in line with appropriate legal, ethical, data sharing and open access principles.
+- able to be made available to others in line with appropriate legal, ethical, data sharing and open access principles.